 The Black Isle is a relatively undiscovered gem just a stone’s throw from the Highland capital of Inverness across the Kessock Bridge, and a short detour from the North Coast 500.
 I’ll take you to some beautiful locations on this scenic peninsula, most of them away from the tourist hot-spots.
 I’ve worked with clients who have lived on the Black Isle all their lives and have never previously visited some of these locations!

-I’ve lived here since 2013 and have spent the last seven years exploring this corner of the Highlands, discovering the coastline, sites of historical interest and peaceful woodlands and waterfalls, all set against a backdrop of the seasonal changes in this agricultural landscape.
+I’ve lived here since 2013 and have spent these past years exploring this corner of the Highlands, discovering the coastline, sites of historical interest and peaceful woodlands and waterfalls, all set against a backdrop of the seasonal changes in this agricultural landscape.
 It’s difficult to do justice to the Black Isle in a single day and you’ll likely want to return next time you’re staying in Inverness!

 Below is a sample itinerary, to give you an idea of the number and types of locations we’ll visit.
 Expect this to change a little, so that we can take advantage of the weather and tidal conditions on the day.
 Also, don’t worry if you think you might ‘run out of steam’ by the afternoon; I don’t mind substituting the last location for a café!